MiuLab/FlowDelta/README.md

-# FlowDelta: Modeling Flow Information Gain in Reasoning for Conversational Machine Comprehension (Under Construction)
+# FlowDelta: Modeling Flow Information Gain in Reasoning for Conversational Machine Comprehension
 *An implementation of the [FlowDelta: Modeling Flow Information Gain in Reasoning for Conversational Machine Comprehension](https://arxiv.org/abs/1908.05117)*

 CodaLab pages submitted to public leaderboard: